pereznetworks/TD-Project9/project9-gallery-app/README.md

          you should add the 'secret' to the flickr object

-         as indicate in the code snippet below
+         as indicated in the code snippet below

-         then make sure do into the code and make sure the app is using...
+         then make sure do add, in your app code, Api.secret

-         Api.secret everywhere that it uses the Api.key
+            everywhere that it uses, Api.key

  `const Api = {key: 'yourkey', secret: 'yourSecret'};
   export default Api